NimbleEdge/gsod/README.md

 ### Project Problem

-EnvisEdge is an Apache 2.0 licensed library that allows users to simulate an edge computing environment to test their ideas and models before putting them in place on the edge.
-Although edge computing offers significant privacy and security benefits.
+EnvisEdge is an Apache 2.0 licensed library that allows users to simulate an Edge computing environment to test their ideas and models before putting them in place on the edge.
+Although Edge computing offers significant privacy and security benefits.
 It also demands a large amount of computing power on the hardware side.
-EnvisEdge allows researchers and data scientists to to experiment and test their hypotheses, and produce production-ready code without having direct access to the edge devices.
+EnvisEdge allows researchers and data scientists to to experiment and test their hypotheses, and produce production-ready code without having direct access to the Edge devices.
 Creating a path for global research and growth in the domains of computing, artificial intelligence, and machine learning.

 As previously said, we are a fast growing community.
 With the increase of contributor-driven modifications comes the need for improved and more accurate walkthroughs, tutorials, demos, and additional documentation updates. ([https://docs.nimbleedge.ai/](https://docs.nimbleedge.ai/) )